WASdev/ci.docker.websphere-traditional/developer/Run-profile-image.md

 When the container is started using the IBM WebSphere Application Server Classic for Developers Profile image, it executes the start script which takes the following environment variables:

-* UPDATE_HOSTNAME(optional, has to be provided if hostname has to be changed from localhost)
+* UPDATE_HOSTNAME(optional, set to 'true' if the hostname should be updated from the default of 'localhost')
 * PROFILE_NAME(optional)[default 'AppSrv01']
 * NODE_NAME(optional)[default 'DefaultNode01']